TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 end
 ~~~

-First we read in the entire contents of the file as an array of lines.
-Second
+First, we read the entire contents of the file as an array of lines.
+Second, we
-we iterate over the entire collection of lines, one at a time, and output the
-contents of each line.
+iterate over the array of lines and output the contents of each line.

 ### Display the First Names of All Attendees